mateohervas/customcalendarview/README.md

 # customcalendarview
-This is an example of material calendarview with range selection mode and different colors between the range of date
+This is an example of material calendarview with range selection mode and different colors between the range of dates

 ScreenShot of the result